-Diet Soda, Artificial Sweeteners and Your Health
+Diet Soda and Artificial Sweeteners Bad For Health

 Synopsis and Key Points:

 Article looks at artificial sweeteners and whether diet soda consumption is healthier than drinking regular sodas.